ctxis/SnitchDNS/README.md

   * Two Factor Authentication
   * Password Complexity Management
 * Logging
-  * All DNS queries are logged, regardless whether or not they have been matched.
+  * All DNS queries are logged, whether they have been matched or not.
 * Swagger 2.0 API
 * Deployment
   * Ansible scripts for Ubuntu 18.04 / 20.04